-So, in September 2015, Martin decided to create these vintage feeling pieces on her own.
-Partnering with famed Italian shop, Mantero Seta, a 145-year-old fabric manufacturer in Lake Como, she launched her line.
-There are ankle grazing skirts, off-the-shoulder dresses and even button downs, all made in the brands bright, 60’s inspired, colorful prints.
-The pieces made their stateside debut at a pop-up at Bergdorf Goodman earlier this year.
-You can buy the pieces on LA DoubleJ’s website or on Matches Fashion.
+So in September 2015, Martin decided to refine her business plan and create these vintage feeling pieces on her own.
+Partnering with famed Italian shop, Mantero Seta, a 145-year-old fabric manufacturer in Lake Como, she launched her clothing label.
+She designed ankle-grazing skirts, off-the-shoulder dresses and even button-downs – all made from the brand’s bright, 60’s inspired, colorful fabric.
+The pieces made their Stateside debut at a pop-up at Bergdorf Goodman earlier this year and are currently available on La DoubleJ’s website or MatchesFashion.com.
 Traditional sale channels are few and far between, but not by accident.
 Martin is aiming to keep the brand 90% direct-to-consumer and 10% wholesale.
 Which, if you ask me, makes the line a little more enticing in itself.

 If you find yourself in Milan anytime soon, consider adding La DoubleJ to your itinerary.
 In the mean time, you can shop their goodies here.